-The Audit Committee has reviewed the following audit and non-audit fees billed to the Company by Weaver and Tidwell, L.L.P. for 2019 and 2018 for purposes of considering whether such fees are compatible with maintaining the auditor's independence, and concluded that such fees did not impair Weaver and Tidwell, L.L.P.'s independence.
+The Audit Committee has reviewed the following audit and non-audit fees billed to the Company by Weaver and Tidwell, L.L.P. for 2020 and 2019 for purposes of considering whether such fees are compatible with maintaining the auditor's independence, and concluded that such fees did not impair Weaver and Tidwell, L.L.P.'s independence.
 The policy of the Audit Committee is to pre-approve all audit and non-audit services performed by Weaver and Tidwell, L.L.P. for the benefit of the Company before the services are performed, including all of the services described under "Audit Fees" and "Audit-Related Fees," "Tax Fees" and "All Other Fees" below.
 The Audit Committee has pre-approved all of the services provided by Weaver and Tidwell, L.L.P. to the Company in accordance with the policies and procedures described in the section titled "-Audit Committee Pre-Approval."

-For the Year Ended December 31,
+F 0 December 31,

-2019 2018
+20 20 2019

-Audit Fees (1) \$ 365,057 \$ 171,449
+Audit Fees (1) \$ 27 73,483 \$ 365,057

-Audit-Related Fees -
+Audit-Related Fees - -

-Tax Fees (2) 3,853 -
+Tax Fees (2) 2 22,215 3,853

-All Other Fees (3) 69,277
+All Other Fees (3) 1 10,500 69,277

-Total Fees \$ 438,187 \$ 171,449
+Total Fees \$ 30 )6,198 \$ 438,187

-- (1) The 2019 audit fees include fees for professional services performed by Weaver and Tidwell L.L.P. for the audit of the Company's consolidated financial statements and review of the interim condensed consolidated financial statements included in quarterly reports on Form 10-Q. - (2) Tax fees consist of services provided by Weaver and Tidwell, L.L.P. to West Texas State Bank, pursuant to an engagement with West Texas State Bank prior to its merger with City Bank, which were accrued by West Texas State Bank prior to the merger but that were paid by City Bank after the merger - (3) All other fees consist of services related to the initial public offering.
+(1) The 2019 audit fees include fees for professional services performed by Weaver and Tidwell L.L.P. for the audit of the Company's consolidated financial statements and review of the interim condensed consolidated financial statements included in quarterly reports on Form 10-Q.

+(2) Tax fees consist of services provided by Weaver and Tidwell, L.L.P. to West Texas State Bank, pursuant to an engagement with West Texas State Bank prior to its merger with City Bank, which were accrued by West Texas State Bank prior to the merger but that were paid by City Bank after the merger.

+(3) All other fees consist of services related to the initial public offering or other SEC filings.

-DATE FOR SUBMISSION OF SHAREHOLDER PROPOSALS FOR 2021 ANNUAL MEETING
+DATE FOR SUBMISSION OF SHAREHOLDER PROPOSALS FOR 2022 ANNUAL MEETING

-If a shareholder desires to submit a shareholder proposal pursuant to Rule 14a-8 under the Exchange Act for inclusion in the proxy statement for the 2021 annual meeting of shareholders, such proposal and supporting statements, if any, must be received by us at the Company's principal executive office no later than January 19, 2021 unless the date of the Company's 2021 annual meeting of shareholders is changed by more than 30 days from May 19, 2021 (the one-year anniversary date of the 2020 annual meeting), in which case the proposal must be received a reasonable time before the Company begins to print and mail its proxy materials.
+If a shareholder desires to submit a shareholder proposal pursuant to Rule 14a-8 under the Exchange Act for inclusion in the proxy statement for the 2022 annual meeting of shareholders, such proposal and supporting statements, if any, must be received by us at the Company's principal executive office no later than December 6, 2021 unless the date of the Company's 2022 annual meeting of shareholders is changed by more than 30 days from May 18, 2022 (the one-year anniversary date of the 2021 annual meeting), in which case the proposal must be received a reasonable time before the Company begins to print and mail its proxy materials.
 Any such proposal must comply with the requirements of Rule 14a-8 under the Exchange Act.